SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Jonas Memory

-The content of the knowledgbase of Jona or the facts, as these are called in the world of rule engines, can be divided into three categories:
+The content of the knowledge base of Jona or the facts, as these are called in the world of rule engines, can be divided into three categories:

   - *Historical information:* Here, all recent laps and pitstops are memorized to build a base of historic data for trend anlysis.
-  - *Derived future information:* In this category fall the state information described above, for example the projected settings for the next pitstop.
+  - *Derived future predictions:* In this category fall the state information described above, for example the projected settings for the next pitstop.
   - *Real working memory:* Jona constantly calculates future trends and events, like low fuel in a few laps.
 These projected values are stored in the memory as well.

 For historical information, the format is quite simple.
 All facts for a past lap start with *Lap.X* where X is the lap number.
 A similar format is used for pitstops, *Pitstop.X*, where X is the pitstop number here.
 Normally you will have more laps than pitstops in the memory, except you are me in a reverse grid league race, hey?
-The derived future information is typically categorized by the first part of the fact name, for example *Tyre* for all knowledge about the current and projected tyre state.
+The derived future predictions is typically categorized by the first part of the fact name, for example *Tyre* for all knowledge about the current and projected tyre state.

 You can take a look at the knowledge base by enabling "Debug" mode in the configuration, as described in the [Troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting) section.
 By doing this, you will pay a performance penalty, which might or might not be noticeable depending on your hardware.